Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Perturbative expansion of the power spectrum

-The second term, $\Pcal_{\rm CT}(k)$, of the right-hand side in Eq.~\eqref{eq:noCT+EFT} comprises effective field theory counterterms which account for integrating out non-linear effects at large wavenumbers, and which were derived in the former section for the 2-loop power spectrum.
+The first term on the right-hand side, labelled ``${\rm no}-{\rm CT}$,'' comprises a loop expansion with diagrams which emerge from neglecting the effective stress tensor, the so-called SPT terms, The second term, $\Pcal_{\rm CT}(k , a)$, of the right-hand side in Eq.~\eqref{eq:noCT+EFT} comprises effective field theory counterterms which account for integrating out non-linear effects at large wavenumbers, and which were derived in the former section for the two-loop power spectrum.
+In this work, we focus on the EdS approximation, such that the time dependence of the above terms is given by